National Association of Leavitt Families

 We are actively looking for willing participants to take Y-DNA tests (males still with the Leavitt name) to narrow down the possibilities in a bunch of problem lines.
 See our DNA webpage at the link above.

 I joined as an active member of the Leavitt Genealogy Team about 2004.
 I became VP in 2004 and was elected President 2005-2009.
 In 2009 the previous Genealogist Ray Thomas retired, and I was elected the association Genealogist.
-I don't do it all, I still work with the genealogy team.
+I can't do it all, we have a genealogy team.
 With retirements, we need more of YOU joining our research team.

-Since the above writing, I have been concentrating on updating our Leavitt genealogies, documenting and adding new information from vital records, censuses, family submissions, and obituaries.
-It is a never-ending task with the number of individuals in each branch to check to see what is missing (see below).
-But as I go through all the branches trying to identify obituaries, it requires research expanding back a few generations until I tie in, and then of course I update that branch while I'm at it.
+I have been concentrating on updating, researching, and documenting with new information from vital records, censuses, family submissions, and obituaries.
+It is a never-ending task with the number of individuals in each branch to check to see what is missing (see the status count chart below).
+As I go through all the branches trying to identify obituaries, it requires research expanding back a few generations until I tie in, and then of course I update that branch while I'm at it.
 I have found that I am now able to go back to previous years' obituaries, and identify ones I couldn't before, because of other data updated since then.

-Near the end of 2020, I also dug up what was originally computerized by Ray Thomas back a dozen years ago on the SAMUEL LEAVITT branch.
-I removed some families whom we have discovered actually belong in other branches, and have been working on at least getting NALF Members' lines recorded.
-In 2021, I have been adding much more from the old Samuel books and checking vital records and census to fill in dates and locations, which will make it easier for us to identify new Leavitts that we come across.
+Near the end of 2020, I dug up what was originally computerized by Ray Thomas back a dozen years ago on the SAMUEL LEAVITT branch.
+I removed some families whom we have discovered actually belong in other branches, and have been working on getting our Samuel research recorded.
+I have now added the old Samuel books, and checking vital records and census to fill in dates and locations, which will make it easier for us to identify new Leavitts that we come across.

 DATE